-Spend enough time on the internet and you will find arguments both for and against startup patents.
+Spend enough time on the internet and you will find arguments both for and against startups filing patents.
 One side argues that patents take too much money and time, and that startups would be better off focusing on execution.
-The other side argues that you should get a patent to protect your innovation from being copied.
+The other side argues that patent filings provide startups with several benefits that outweigh the legal costs.
 Which is the smarter approach?
-Can you rely on any data, as opposed to anecdotes, to arrive at a wise decision about patenting?
-(Full disclaimer: I am a patent attorney, but you don’t have to hire me to agree with me.)
+Can you rely on any data, as opposed to anecdotes, to arrive at a wise decision about patenting for startups?
+Actually, you can.
+Let’s look at some data that address the question of whether startup patents are worth pursuing.

-Notice I did not state granted patents.
-Filing patent applications, even without the certainty of knowing whether or not they will get granted, will improve your probability of receiving funding.
+It may surprise startups to realize that having patents granted might not be the key factor in raising capital.
+Being patent-pending is what matters.
+Filing patent applications, even with all the uncertainty of the patent process, will improve your probability of receiving funding.
 According to this 2008 Berkeley Patent Survey, patent filings play a significant role in securing venture capital funding for technology startups.
 Venture-backed startups had a median of six patents or patent applications while the median startup without venture capital held no patents or applications.
 VCs clearly prefer to invest in tech startups with patent-pending technology, and they’re not alone.

 The survey also found that patents appear to increase the probability and quality of a liquidity event, which would incentivize investors to fund startups choosing to patent.